You believe you are less likely to fall victim to phishing than anyone you know. Researchers from New York University have the data to prove it.

 A password manager is an excellent tool for generating and storing your passwords.
 Instead of memorizing many passwords, you only have to remember one master password.
 This password gives you access to your password manager.

 Many password managers have an autofill feature.
 It fills out the login form using the credentials stored in the vault.
 The app also safeguards you from spear phishing attacks.
 It will not reveal your password if it detects a spoofed website.
+Especially if you’re a company using emails, make sure to use an SPF lookup to identify and avoid any phishing or security issues.

 Many of us have antivirus software installed on our laptops and desktop computers.
 But we often overlook our mobile devices.
 This carelessness makes us an open target to cybercriminals.